Ruben “Hurricane” Carter “in a Land Where Justice Is a Game”

 Wooley’s connection to more than a hundred other films goes back to the early 1950s.
 Wooley played Private Wilhelm in the 1953 western The Charge at Feather River.
 In a scene where Wilhelm is shot, he lets out a scream that has been used as stock scream footage in numerous films.

 Thus, Wooley “is considered by many to be the most likely voice actor” for the scream, according to various sources, including Wooley’s website.
-The scream is so well-known that sometimes filmmakers add it because they think it is funny.
+The scream is so well-known that sometimes filmmakers add it because they think it is funny and many times it is inserted as an inside joke.

-If it is correct that the scream originally came from Wooley, he has indirectly appeared in numerous movies.
+Thus, through this scream, Wooley has indirectly appeared in numerous movies.
 The films cross a broad spectrum, including Them!
 (1954), Star Wars (1977), Return of the Jedi (1983), Raiders of the Lost Ark (1981), Batman Returns (1992), Reservoir Dogs (1992), and Toy Story (1995).
-This video collage collects a number of uses of the Wilhelm Scream, beginning with Wooley’s famous scream in The Charge at Feather River.
+This video collage collects a number of uses of the Wilhelm Scream, beginning with Wooley’s famous scream in The Charge at Feather River and Distant Drums.

 Wooley passed away on September 16, 2003, but his humor, his movies, and his other work lives on.
 And his scream will probably continue to appear in more new movies to the delight of filmmakers and audience members alike.